Kaushal-Chapaneri/tiger-stream/README.md

 <h2 align="center">

-This Web-App is developed for the submission of <b>'Build a Web-App with TigerGraph using Streamlit & Graphistry'</b> <a style='text-decoration:none' target=_blank href=https://tigergraph-web-app-hack.devpost.com/>Hackathon</a>.
+This Web-App is developed for the submission of <b>Build a Web-App with TigerGraph using Streamlit & Graphistry</b> <a style='text-decoration:none' target=_blank href=https://tigergraph-web-app-hack.devpost.com/>Hackathon</a>.

 ## Features

-- Integration of TigerGraph database for Movie Reccomendation starter-kit.
+- Integration of TigerGraph database for Movie Recommendation starter-kit.
 - Interactive Web application developed with Streamlit.
 - Grpah visualizations using Graphistry and Pyviz.